 The licenses through the MPP cover only a subset of countries for distribution.
-Merck's deal covers 105 low- and middle-income countries and Pfizer's deal covers 95 low- and middle-income countries (Figure 21).
+Merck recently amended its license agreement to include Thailand.
+Merck's deal covers 106 low- and middle-income countries and Pfizer's deal covers 95 low- and middle-income countries (Figure 21).
 Both licensing deals left out some notable upper-middle income countries, shown in yellow in the map below.